JuliaLinearAlgebra/libblastrampoline/README.md

 # libblastrampoline

+> All problems in computer science can be solved by another level of indirection

-Proof-of-concept of using trampolines to provide a BLAS muxing library.
+Using PLT trampolines to provide a BLAS and LAPACK demuxing library.

 ## Basic usage